Blog

 If you're keeping score, that's a lot of missing features.

-But here's the thing: every one of those features solves a problem created by the previous feature.
+Every one of those features solves a problem created by the previous feature.
 And at some point, you have to ask whether the problem being solved is "I need to capture and use my thoughts" or "I need to maintain this system I built to capture and use my thoughts."

 The feature treadmill